-Structure Viability Considerations Optimised (inner) holds Optimisation of current day structures.
-There is sufficient airspace for optimised hold(s), and this would likely meet the runway throughput demands.
-Point Merge A Point Merge structure would likely interact with predominant traffic flows within the LTMA.
+Structure Viability Considerations Optimised ( Optimisation of current day structures. (inner) There is sufficient airspace for optimised hold(s), and this would likely meet the runway holds throughput demands.
+Point 🙀 A Point Merge structure would likely interact with predominant traffic flows within the LTMA.
+It would not be suitable for the runway throughput requirement as the airspace Merge LTMA.
 It would not be suitable for the runway throughput requirement as the airspace required for such a structure is disproportionate to the traffic volumes.
-Switch Merge There is insufficient airspace to suitably place a Switch Merge.
+Switch X There is insufficient airspace to suitably place a Switch Merge.
+Merge